+Moderator: Companies are still split 3 for rel 18 (Qualcomm, Apple,Huawe) 2 for rel 17 (Ericsson and Intel).
+We don’t have an agreement.

 Max power limits for PC1

 Max power limits for PC1

 Option 1: For fixed devices in FR2-2, capture the regulatory parameter maximum average EIRP = 40 dBm and add a note stating it is an average EIRP instead of a peak EIRP.
 Whether a separate note detailing the antenna gain/outdoor conditions is necessary can be further discussed.
 (Intel)